BitByte-TPC/BitBot/README.md

 - Can fetch xkcd memes
 - Can give info about codechef user by supplying username
 - Can fetch solution code by supplying solution code.
+- For codeforces supplying contest number and solution id will be required

 ---